MyCryptoCheckout/wordpress/readme.txt

 * New currency: Honey Token HNY
 * New currency: Kitty Inu KITTY
 * New currency: Landshare LAND
+* New currency: Leon's Coin LEONS
 * New currency: Melacoin MLCN
 * New currency: Moneda MNDA
+* New currency: Nueva Morralla MORRALLA
 * New currency: OpenDAO SOS
 * New currency: Penky PoS PENKY
 * New currency: QOIN